javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 We also touched two other ways to create a function:

-- Arrow functions: `(...args) => expr` or `{ ... }`

-    They provide a short way to create a function that evaluates the given `expr`.
-More to come about them.
+- Arrow functions are handy for one-liners.
+The come in two flavours:
+    1. Without figure brackets: `(...args) => expression` -- returns the evaluated `expression.
+    2. With brackets: `(...args) => { body }` -- need an explicit `return` statement to return something, but can be more complex.

 - `new Function(args, body)`

-    This syntax allows to create a function from a string, that may be composed dynamically during the execution, from the incoming data.
+    This syntax allows to create a function from a string, that may be composed dynamically during the execution.